All Episodes

 I would love to.

-That's the objective is to be to beat them.
+It's the objective is to beat them.

-The problem is when the Republicans don't recognize that that's what's about to happen to them, and thus do not respond, defend, react, fight back accordingly.
+The problem is when the Republicans don't recognize that that's what's about to happen to them and thus do not respond, defend, react, fight back accordingly.

-In fact, later in the program, I'm going to go through a long list of things that are now being assumed to be responsible for all of the problems that exist in this country, and they all happen to be free market conservative capitalistic oriented things and policies.
+In fact, later in the program, I'm going to go through a long list of things that are now being assumed to be responsible for all of the problems that exist in this country.

 The latest one is tax cuts.